drehnstrom/spanner-examples/spanner-labs/7-Deploying Spanner Applications with Cloud Functions and Cloud Run/instructions/en.md

 Flask-RESTful
 ```

-3. In `main.py` add the following.
-This code uses Python Flask and the FLASK RESTful library to build a REST API for the Pets database. <div>__Note__ the use of the environment variables near the top of the file (_lines 11 to 20_).
-When you deploy to Cloud Run, you will set these variables to point to the real Spanner database.
-When the variables are not set, it will default to the emulator.
+3. In `main.py`, add the following.
+This code uses Python Flask and the Flask-RESTful library to build a REST API for the Pets database. <div>__Note__: the use of the environment variables near the top of the file (_lines 11 to 20_).
+When you deploy to Cloud Run, you set these variables to point to the real Spanner database.
+When the variables are not set, it defaults to the emulator.

 ```
 from google.cloud import spanner